GaganAgarwal77/Invoicy-Frontend/README.md

 ## Inspiration

 We wanted to build an app in the field of Finance.
-With the current growth of crypto , we believe that soon more people would need to use such Invoice Management Tools, and hence we wanted to take up this challenge.
+We believe that soon more people would need to use such Invoice Management Tools, and hence we wanted to take up this challenge.

 ## What it does

 Our project is an all-in-one platform to manage your invoices.
-You can create a professional crypto invoice in minutes or pay it in a few clicks.
+You can create a professional invoice in minutes or pay it in a few clicks.
 We have created the best user experience with features such as real-time status updates, Multi-level payment model and invoice management.

 Our app allows users to: